 The long-term implications of a brachial plexus injury vary with the nature of the injury.
 For instance, an avulsion injury (detachment of nerve from spinal cord) signifies a significant level of injury from which the nerve cannot recover.
 On the other hand, neuropraxia (such as minor compression of the nerve) indicates a less severe degree of injury from which a nerve may be expected to heal.

 Specialized medical treatment may be required to treat brachial plexus injury in an infant, child or adult.
-Learn about your options for financial recovery by scheduling a free case consultation with an attorney at the Preszler Law Firm.
+Learn about your options for financial recovery by scheduling a free case consultation with a lawyer at the Preszler Injury Lawyers.
 Call us at 1-800-JUSTICE®.